Chosen (Buffy the Vampire Slayer): Plot

 The next morning, everyone arrives at Sunnydale High in a yellow school bus.
 The Slayers and the Potentials head to the seal in the basement while Kennedy helps Willow set up her spell in Wood's office, Andrew is paired with Anya, Dawn leaves to set up her post with Xander, and Wood leaves to wait at his post for Giles.
-The core four share a moment talking about going to the mall after saving the world which causes Giles to say "the earth is definitely doomed."
+The core four share a moment talking about going to the mall after saving the world which leads Giles to say, "The earth is definitely doomed."
 Xander and Willow walk down the hallway with Buffy before each one peels off, leaving Buffy walking alone to the seal.
 The Potentials, Faith and Spike are waiting, and the Potentials cut their hands to open the seal with their blood.
-They climb down the hole in the ground and come face to face with the army of Turok-Han.
-The Ubervamps spot Buffy, Faith and the Potentials, and attack.
+They climb down the hole in the ground and come face to face with the army of Turok-Han, who launch an attack.

 Willow sits in the school principal's office directly above the Seal, the scythe before her.
 While chanting a spell, she places her hands on the scythe, and both she and the weapon light up in an ethereal glow and her hair turns white, the opposite of Dark Willow.
 A flashback to Buffy's final speech to the Potentials reveals that Willow is channeling the essence of the scythe in order to activate Potentials all over the world.
 Defying the tradition of only one slayer per generation, Willow's spell will raise an army strong enough to do battle with The First.
 After Willow performs the magic, Kennedy takes the scythe to Buffy, who is deep in the fight with Faith and Spike against the army of the Turok-Han, numbering in the thousands.

 As she pauses to give orders, Buffy is stabbed through her abdomen from behind by a Turok-Han and falls to the ground.
 She passes the scythe to Faith and asks her to hold the line.
 As she lies on the ground, she sees several Slayers fall, including Amanda.
 In the halls of the school, a few Turok-Han make it to the surface and attack the group guarding the entrances.
 A small group of Bringers also appear and attack.
 During the battle, Anya is bisected by a Bringer, Andrew fights until he is overwhelmed, Wood is stabbed by a Bringer who is then killed by Giles, and Xander and Dawn take on some Turok-Han who are disintegrated by sunlight when Dawn throws open a skylight window, but more follow.
 In the Hellmouth, the First then appears to Buffy as a mortally wounded Buffy herself, taunting her.
-Ordering The First to "get out of my face!"
+Ordering The First to, "get out of my face!"
 Buffy arises with renewed determination and knocks several Turok-Han off the ledge.
 Other Slayers are reinvigorated as well.